abulimov/models_blog/content/post/airfix-albion-refueller.md

 ![camo](/images/models/airfix-albion-refueller/camo_1920.jpg)

-Once the camo was done I wetted the surface and chipped the paint with a stiff brush, then used a piece of kitchen sponge and AMMO Chipping (A.MIG-044) colour to add chips on the edges.
+Once the camo was done I dampened the surface and chipped the paint with a stiff brush, then used a piece of kitchen sponge and AMMO Chipping (A.MIG-044) colour to add chips on the edges.

 Applied decals over gloss coat, then airbrushed Tamiya XF-86 Flat Clear.